StrongDZ/OOP_Project/README.md

     .
     ├── ...
-    ├── design                  # All designs for the project (class diagram and use-case diagram) ├── src
+    ├── Demo Iamges                     # Demonstration for Project ├── Design Diagram                  # All designs for the project (class diagram and use-case diagram) ├── Slide                           # Slides for Presentation
+    ├── src
     │   ├── Code                        # Official Java Project Code
-    ├── demo1
-    ├── demo2                   # Demonstration for Project
-    ├── demo3
     └── ...